shruti-mantri/cloud-run-mcp/README.md

 # Cloud Run MCP server and Gemini CLI extension

+## Deploy from MCP-compatible AI

-Enable MCP-compatible AI agents to deploy apps to Cloud Run.
+Enable MCP-compatible AI agents to deploy apps to Cloud Run, and use the following configuration for Cloud Run MCP server:

 ```json
 "mcpServers":{